 Whether paying for a kitten or taking on a rescue, be it from a homing centre, a fostering service for a cat charity, or from a private home, the same principles of health and behaviour apply.

 In this series of blog posts we will be looking at what to do before, during, and after bringing home your little bundle of fuzz.

 Before your visit

-The first contact for many before getting a kitten is a phone call or an online search - during this time it is advisable to gather as much information as you can about your prospective adoptee - as once you visit a kitten in the flesh it can be hard to resist adopting it there and then - much better to do your homework first…
+The first contact for many before getting a kitten is a phone call or an online search.
+During this time, it's advisable to gather as much information as you can about your prospective adoptee, as once you visit a kitten in the flesh it can be hard to resist adopting it there and then - so it's much better to do your homework first!